Introduction

 Key Behaviors

-- Context-Aware: Commands are only available when you are working inside that workspace's directory tree
+- Workspace-Aware: Commands and completions are only available when you are working inside that workspace's directory tree

-- Session-Only: Workspace commands are not saved to your permanent database.
-They are loaded fresh for each session
+- Session-Only: Workspace items are not saved to your permanent database, they are loaded fresh for each session

 - Top Priority: Workspace-specific commands always appear at the top of your search results, making them easy to find